 In the usual case, Internet mail travels from your desktop to your outbound mail server.
-From there, it is routed over a series of third-party mail servers until it reaches the mail server for the address you sent it to.
+From there, it is routed over a series of “third-party” mail servers until it reaches the mail server for the address you sent it to.
 From there, the final user will download it.
 All these transfers happen in plain text, so the contents of your message and any attachments are wide open for spam readers, security hackers and other dangerous elements.

-You and your local mail provider have no control over which mail servers your message might hit as it travels to the destination.
+You and your local mail provider have no control over which servers your message might hit as it travels to the destination.

 With Medinet Mail the data stays completely in Canada and is not routed through US or International servers – only through our dedicated state of the industry encrypted server in Ottawa.
 (The technical details: Web traffic is all encrypted using TLS.
-Databases are encrypted using 256 but AES.)
+Databases are encrypted using 256 bit AES.)

 What do I use it for?

 Physicians will find many different uses for our secure email.
 You can exchange confidential patient information with colleagues, send medical histories and consultation letters to other medical offices, request appointments, all in a completely safe and secure environment.

 We expect that some physicians will want to use Medinet Mail to communicate securely with patients.
 Since patients can send and receive messages at no charge once they are set up as a guest, keeping in touch becomes easy and convenient.